 Angel Loan Fund

-Minnesota's Angel Loan Fund Program (ALF) provides an additional funding option for businesses certified (or could have been certified) to participate in Minnesota's Angel Tax Credit Program.
+Minnesota's Angel Loan Fund Program (ALF) provided an additional funding option for businesses certified (or could have been certified) to participate in Minnesota's Angel Tax Credit Program.
+The fund has allocated all available program dollars and is no longer accepting applications.

 Businesses certified to participate in the Angel Tax Credit Program during any of the program years with fewer than 500 employees.